mdn/advanced-js-fundamentals-ck/tutorials/03-object-oriented-javascript/03-canvas-and-object-oriented-javascript.md

 ## Canvas Basics

-This section is not intended to be an full tutorial on the basics of working with Canvas.
-Rather, it will be just enough to help anyone not already familiar with the API get by.
+This section is not intended to be a full tutorial on the basics of working with Canvas.
+Rather, it will be just enough to help anyone not already familiar with the API to get by.
 We can easily add a [`<canvas>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/canvas) element to our HTML like so:

 ```html
 <canvas id="game" width="400px" height="300px"></canvas>